CARE ACT 2014

 10. Planning for People who lack Capacity

 Good person centred support planning is particularly important for people with the most complex needs.
 Many people receiving care and support have mental impairments, such as dementia or learning disabilities, mental health needs or brain injuries.
-The principles of the Care Act apply equally to them, in addition to the principles and requirements of the MCA if the person lacks capacity (see Independent Advocacy).
+The principles of the Care Act apply equally to them, in addition to the principles and requirements of the MCA if the person lacks capacity (see Independent Advocacy chapter).

 The MCA requires local authorities to assume that people have capacity and can make decisions for themselves, unless otherwise established.
 Every adult has the right to make his or her own decisions in respect of his or her care plan, and must be assumed to have capacity to do so unless it is proved otherwise.
-This means that local authorities cannot assume that someone cannot make a decision for themselves just because they have a particular medical condition or disability (see Mental Capacity).
+This means that local authorities cannot assume that someone cannot make a decision for themselves just because they have a particular medical condition or disability (see Mental Capacity chapter).

 11. Combining Plans